HTTP-RPC/Lima/README.md

 Note that explicitly defined width and height values take priority over weights.
 If a view has both a weight and a fixed dimension value, the weight value will be ignored.

 ## LMSpacer
 A common use for weights is to add flexible space around a view.
-For example, the following code could be used to center a label horizontally within a row view:
+For example, the following code could be used to center a label horizontally within a row view (the closures used to initialize the view instances are discussed in more detail later):

 ```swift
 LMRowView(